dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-pulsar.md

 ### Message headers

 All other metadata key/value pairs (that are not `partitionKey`) are set as headers in the Pulsar message.
-Here is an example setting a `correlationId` for the message.
+For example, set a `correlationId` for the message:

 ```shell
 curl -X POST http://localhost:3500/v1.0/publish/myPlusar/myTopic?metadata.correlationId=myCorrelationID&metadata.partitionKey=key1 \